A conceptual estimating approach to successfully estimate capital expenditures of offshore wind parks

 Thirdly, by combining the mentioned cost variables with the infrastructural breakdown, we can get a first high-level estimate for the capital expenditures.
 In general, it can be stated that the capital expenditures of an offshore wind park are largely driven by the direct costs of the wind turbines.
 This includes both the supply and install costs.
 A more detailed breakdown of the components in an offshore wind park can be produced by using a hierarchical breakdown structure.
 For example, the nacelle can be split up into components such as a bedplate, main bearing, main shaft, gearbox, and a generator.
 In this way, we can get a clear overview of the detailed cost breakdown.

 Once a cost model for an offshore wind park has been produced, it is important to keep the structure of the model in a standard format.
 By doing this we are able to compare projects with each other and benchmark them to assess their performance.
 Lessons learned from past projects can be incorporated as rules/calculations within such models thereby ensuring retention of knowledge.
-Additionally, when integrated within the CESK (Cost Engineering Standard Knowledgebase) Data family of products, we ensure a continuous improvement of the models and standardization of the reporting procedure.
+Additionally, when integrated within the CESK (Cleopatra Enterprise Standard Knowledgebase) Data family of products, we ensure a continuous improvement of the models and standardization of the reporting procedure.
 The principles of “closing the loop” is implemented and its benefits are realized.

 Do you want to know more about our CESK Offshore database?
 Please feel free to contact us.